Emperor Yang of Sui: Tomb

 In April 2013 the tomb of Emperor Yang was discovered in Yangzhou.
 Two brick-lined tombs were discovered in the Hanjiang District of Yangzhou during work on a housing development.
 A stone epitaph found in the western tomb was inscribed with the title "Tomb epitaph of the late Emperor Yang of Sui" (隋故煬帝墓誌), indicating that the tomb was that of Emperor Yang.
-It is thought that the other tomb may be that of the emperor's consort, but it has not been properly excavated yet.
+It is thought that the other tomb may be that of the emperor's consort, but it has not yet been properly excavated.

 The tomb is 4.98 × 5.88 meters in dimension, which is smaller than many non-royal tombs of the period.
 The reason for the tomb's small size according to Chinese archaeologists is that the emperor died suddenly when he escaped to Yangzhou during a coup, and there was no time to build a grand tomb.

 The top of the tomb had been damaged by later buildings built on top of it, and the tomb had been robbed in antiquity.
 No coffin or human remains have been found in the tomb, but a number of artefacts have been recovered, including a pair of lion-shaped gold-inlaid iron door-knockers and a jade belt with gold decoration.